Is this OK?

 Service 597 (Hebden Bridge - Mytholmroyd - Banksfield - Nest Estate)

-Unfortunately the service will be withdrawn from Elphin Court on road safety grounds.
+Unfortunately the service was withdrawn from Elphin Court on road safety grounds.

 Service 597 timetable from April 2014 (opens as new window)